dcdpr/did-btc1/chapters/Beacons.md

     A ->> A: Fill optimized SMT
     A ->> A: Construct unsigned<br/>Bitcoin transaction (*)

-    loop For each DID controller...
+    loop For each Beacon participant...
         A ->> A: Initialize empty peers array<br/>map (keyed by index)

         loop For each index...